Jennifer Hawkins: Public image

 Following her successful public reception, Hawkins initially accepted Bathurst school student Daniel Dibley's invitation to accompany him to his Year 12 graduation ball in August 2006.
 She later declined, because she did not wish to draw attention away from the other couples.
 She did however, agree to go with him on a private date.

 Personal life

 On 4 June 2013, Hawkins married her boyfriend of eight years, Jake Wall, in a small ceremony in a resort on the island of Bali in Indonesia.
 The couple were engaged for 18 months after Wall proposed in New Zealand.
 In May 2019, Hawkins announced that she and Wall were expecting their first child together.
 During her pregnancy, Hawkins discussed her fertility issues while announcing that their daughter was due in October 2019.
-On 22 October 2019, Hawkins announced that she had given birth to a baby girl named Frankie Violet.
+On 22 October 2019, Hawkins announced that she had given birth to a daughter.
 Hawkins resides in Sydney.
-On 20 October 2021, Hawkins announced the birth of their second child, a baby boy named Hendrix.
+On 20 October 2021, Hawkins announced the birth of their second child, a son.